SoftwareAG/c8y-docs/content/edge/usage-bundle/microservices.md

 Microservices are server-side applications which may be used to extend the Cumulocity IoT Edge platform with customer-specific functionality.
 For more information, see [Microservices SDK](/guides/microservice-sdk/introduction/).

+The Device Simulator microservice is installed along with the Edge VM installation.
 To enable or disable the microservice hosting feature, see [Enabling or Disabling microservice hosting feature](/guides/edge/installation/#enabling-or-disabling-microservice-hosting-feature).